morgsmccauley/dotfiles/README.md

 # Development environment setup
-These are the configuration files for my development environment setup on macbook.
-I am currently using neovim, zshell, iterm2, and karabiner to achieve my desired workflow.
+These are the configuration files for my development environment on macbook.
+I am currently using neovim, zshell, iterm2, and karabiner elements to achieve my desired workflow.
 Below are the steps required to get up and running.

 ## Install brew & brew packages
 ```sh